bitcoinbrisbane/ProofOfCitation/README.md

 3. Papers

 ##High level submission process
-1. Create the xml document
+1. Create the xml document meta data
 2. Create the sha-256 hash
 3. Sign the document
 4. Submit to document repository, such as storj